chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 12| 7.17 | 11.07 | 44.65 | 75.45 | 137.12
 16| 45.75 | 19.93 | 46.42 | 102.83 | 143.71

-Running the calculation sequential has nearly the same runtime results as the calculation using mpi with `n=1` which of course makes sense because in both cases there is only one instance doing the calculation.
+Running the calculation sequentially has nearly the same runtime results as the calculation using mpi with `n=1` which of course makes sense because in both cases there is only one worker doing the calculation.

 The best results are calculated when using 12 instances.
 This might correlate with the computer that was used for the calculation, because it has 12 kernels.
 For the small amount of terms, the runtime increases when using more than 8 instances.
 The cost for creating the mpi instances is significantly higher than the improvement with the parallelization.
 When it comes to a higher amount of terms, we can see a good decrease of runtime.
-For example for 2 million terms using 12 mpi instances, we get a 6.68 times improvement which is a good improvement at all but not as good as expected, if we have 12 parallel runners.
+For example for 2 million terms using 12 mpi instances, we get a 6.68 times improvement which is a good improvement in general but not as good as expected, if we have 12 parallel runners.

 It is very interesting that the runtime for 10.000 terms with `n=16` is more than double the runtime of 100.000 terms.
 This could be seen repeatedly on every run.
 It seems that there is a high initial cost for creating all the mpi instances in the first loop iteration.
 Although all the different term sizes are calculated repeatedly in the loop, there might be some internal caching process by mpi4py so that the next iterations are faster than the first one.